tomelkin/enhanced_table/README.md

-# Enhanced Mingle table macro
+# Enhanced Table Mingle macro

 A clone of the existing Mingle table macro, that has been extended to allow renaming of outputted columns and new columns to be calculated as a product of one or more existing columns.